reshma223/RetailManagementSystem_API_Testing/README.md

-To test the database, I have made this API-Upto now Sales and Product API is completed.
+To test the database [retailmanagementsystem.sql], I have made this API-Upto now Sales and Product API is completed.